-The small contingent of VIPs on the observation plat-form began applauding as the Imperial fleet hove into view.
+The small contingent of VIPs on the observation platform began applauding as the Imperial fleet have into view.

 Bria smiled and clapped as the skirmish ships, the recon vessels, the bulk cruisers, and the Dreadnaughts glided slowly toward the reviewing platform.
 TIE fighters swooped and darted around the bigger ships like small insects poised to feed off a herd of grazers.

-Shild was grinning ecstatically as he beheld his squad-ron.
+Shild was grinning ecstatically as he beheld his squadron.
 He gave Bria's shoulders another hug, and she kept herself from shrinking away by an effort of will.
 "Today marks the beginning of a new era of law and order in the Outer Rim, my dear!" he said, in his "political" voice.

 Then he added, in a conspiratorial whisper, "And the beginning of a new life for us, Bria!"

-Bria looked up at tile Moff inquiringly.
-"Really, Sam?
+Bria looked up at the Moff inquiringly.
+"Really, Sarn?
 How so?"

-He kept his voice low, but it was still intense, still force-ful.
-"Once my fleet has wiped out Nar Shaddaa, and brought the Hutts to their... well, brought them to heel, my power in this sector will be unquestioned.
-And when I tap into the wealth of the Hutts the lesser dans and Desilijic, at least I will be able to afford to augment my military forces until I can take on much greater foes than a mob of thieving smugglers."
-Why does he always stn, nd like he g making a campaign speech?
+He kept his voice low, but it was still intense, still forceful.
+"Once my fleet has wiped out Nar Shaddaa, and brought the Hutts to their . . .

+well, brought them to heel, my power in this sector will be unquestioned.
+And when I tap into the wealth of the Hutts--the lesser clans and Desilijic, at least--I will be able to afford to augment my military forces until I can take on much greater foes than a mob of thieving smugglers."

+Why does he always sound like he's making a campaign speech?
 Bria wondered.
 Aloud she said, "Desilijic?
 Why not Besadii, too?"